Zhongkao: Senior High School Entrance Examination

 The Zhongkao is a written exam which incorporates physical education, additional examination and policy additional score.
 The former are standard scores of the Zhongkao.
 The policy additional score is added to the Senior High School Entrance Examination for attaining the Triple A student.
 This is a student speciality gains certificate provided to children of disabled veterans, minorities and overseas children.
 The additional points should not exceed more than 30 points.

-Fee & Process For the Examination
+Fee & Examination Procedure

 Nominal fees are charged for this exam.
 In fact, the results of the Zhongkao determine the fees that have to be payed for secondary school education.